zpenwang/sql/self join.md

 ```

 ### self outer join
-self join won't return the record of the manager, while self outer join
+self join cannnot return the record of the manager, while self outer join can get every employee in the table whether they have a manager or not
 ```sql
 use sql_hr;
 select